Table of Contents

 What makes 4D aligners better than regular clear aligners?

 The material they’re made of shows promise as a more environmentally friendly alternative to clear aligners and decreases the price of aligner treatment.
+That’s because 4D aligners can change their shape over time based on the surroundings.

 10. Custom Smile Design Software